jojozhuang/jojozhuang.github.io/_posts/2016-01-25-deploying_aspnet-mvc-app-to-iis.md

 ![image16](/public/pics/2016-01-25/image16.png)
 After the above steps, your machine is exposed to the outside world.

-## 4. Assign Public IP address to your website.
+## 4. Assigning Public IP address to your website.
 ### 4.1 In IIS, add Binding to website
 ![image17](/public/pics/2016-01-25/image17.png)
-### 4.2 Set IP Address and Port.
+### 4.2 Setting IP Address and Port.
 If you choose another port, you must add the port number to firewall exception, refer to step 3.
 ![image18](/public/pics/2016-01-25/image18.png)
-### 4.3 Access website with ip address, don’t miss the last slash.
+### 4.3 Accessing website with ip address, don’t miss the last slash.
 ![image19](/public/pics/2016-01-25/image19.png)
-### 4.4 Try this address in another machine.
+### 4.4 Trying this address in another machine.

 ## 5. Document
 * [Deploy ASP.NET Application to local IIS]({% link public/docs/deploy_to_iis.pdf %})